Published at: 2025-10-30

 Transfer Order

-As one of the core documents in inventory management, the Transfer Order plays a vital role in balancing supply and demand.
-Typically, a product is sourced from one primary Supplier and a few backup Suppliers.
-The primary Supplier usually delivers to a specific Warehouse, while inventory for other Warehouses must be replenished through transfers.
+As one of the core documents in inventory, purchasing, and sales management, a Transfer Order primarily balances Inventory supply and consumption.
+A Product typically has one primary Supplier and several backup Suppliers.
+The primary Supplier usually ships to a single Warehouse; other Warehouses must be replenished via Transfer Orders.

 picture coming soon:

-• Click New in the upper-right corner to create a Transfer Order.
+• Click the New button in the top-right corner to create a new Transfer Order.

 picture coming soon: